shjang7/daily_tech_journal/README.md

 Each layers is a package of protocols.

-The Application layer includes some protocols, such as the HTTP, SMTP, FTP protocol.
-It also does transmitting human-readable url domain to the actual address.
+The Application layer includes some protocols, such as the HTTP, SMTP, FTP protocol. <br />It also does transmitting human-readable url domain to the actual address.
 Application layer data transported by TCP, UDP protocols in the Transport layer.

-Network layer moves Datagram packets from one host to another.
+Network layer moves Datagram packets from one host to another.<br />
 The Network layer combines Transport layer segment and a destination address, like a postal service a letter with a destination address.

 The Network layer passes the Datagram down to the Link layer, and the Link layer passes the Datagram up to the Network layer.

 Finally, the job of the Physical layer is to move the individual bits within the frame from one node to the next.

-But we should mention that it has not only protocol stack around.
-The network can be organized around seven layers which is OSI (Open System Interconnection) model.
+But we should mention that it has not only protocol stack around. <br />The network can be organized around seven layers which is OSI (Open System Interconnection) model.

 #### 7 layers of OSI model (15.jan.2020)